NixOS/rfcs/rfcs/0089-collect-non-source-package-meta.md

 Add a new `meta` attribute to non-source-built packages, `sourceProvenance`.
 The value of this attribute being a list of at least one entry from a collection of possibilities maintained in `lib.sourceTypes`.
-These possibilities can be of opaque type, but should have entries to represent at least "built from source", "binary native code", "binary bytecode" and "binary firmware".
+These possibilities should have entries to represent at least "built from source", "binary native code", "binary bytecode" and "binary firmware".

 Packages built from source can be left as-is with the assumption of a missing attribute being the equivalent of `[ lib.sourceTypes.fromSource ]`.